Pilot Dies After Falling From Hot-Air Balloon In Vermont

 BRADFORD, Vt.
 (CBS) — A pilot is dead after falling from a hot-air balloon Thursday afternoon in Bradford, Vermont.
 Police have identified him as 72-year-old Brian Boland.

 Boland took off with four passengers from Post Mills Airport.
-After takeoff, the balloon started to descend and touched down in a field, where Vermont State Police say the basket tipped and a passenger fell out.READ MORE: West Nile Virus Detected In Boston Mosquitoes
+After takeoff, the balloon started to descend and touched down in a field, where Vermont State Police say the basket tipped and a passenger fell out.READ MORE: If You're Boating Under 'The Cut' In Gloucester, You Could End Up On Instagram

 “During this sequence, the pilot became entangled in gear affixed to the balloon as it re-ascended and ended up entrapped underneath the basket, where he eventually fell to the ground from a height,” police said.
 “The pilot landed in a field off Waits River Road and was pronounced dead on scene.”